Latest pic of a thirsty Cub.

 Monday 11 July.
 The mother duck is back below the weir but alone.

-My first glimpse of a pup.
 This riverside regular wonders what all the fuss is about.

 They are growing quickly.